Code-Institute-Submissions/MS1-Portfolio-4/README.md

     	2. I want to easily navigate through the website and find information about the designer and showcase of his work.

 	-   #### Returning Visitor
-	     As a returning visitor, I would like to find a way of contacting him if I’m interested in working with him.
+	     As a returning visitor, I would like to find a way of contacting him.

-    -   #### Frequent Visitor
-	     As a frequent visitor, I would like to follow him on social networks.
+	     As a returning visitor, I would like to follow him on social networks.

     -   ### Design
     -   The Design was minimalistic, with small letters and grey colors, this was done with the idea of making the images stand out from the background.

     -   #### Typography
         -   The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in the case for any reason the font isn't being imported into the site correctly.

     -   #### Imagery
         -   All images were created and provided by Juan Pablo Tazzioli, in some cases we used large images that had inscriptions on them explaining each project, in other cases the images are self-explained.

 #### Wireframes